 Living the Dream

-Founder & Head Coordinator
+Owner & Head Coordinator

-As an adult, I try to hold onto as many memories from my childhood as I can.
+As an adult, I try to hold onto as many childhood memories as possible.
 One can't possibly remember all of them, but I find that the ones I do remember, I remember with absolute vividness.
-My grandma was, and is, one of my greatest role models; her and my mother are women that I aspire to be everyday.
-My grandma was a no nonsense, infinitely loving, strong, God centered woman who played the piano better than anyone.
-It was always a treat getting to hear her play the piano after an evening dinner at my grandparents house.
-As a kid I knew she was good, but I didn't understand just how good.
-One day, she told me, "If anyone ever tells you, that you can't do something, don't ever listen to them, keep going and never give up."
-It was my grandma's biggest dream to be a concert pianist.
-She auditioned to be in the Chicago Symphony Orchestra and after not getting a seat, her coach told her to give up because she would probably never make it and she quit to find a 'normal' career.
-"Never give someone that power to steal your dreams from you," she said.
-12 year old me heard her, but now as an adult, I hold onto those words almost everyday.
-My grandma had a whole shelf of bells that sat next to her piano.
-When she passed, I kept one of those bells; it is a physical reminder of this vivid memory.
+My grandma was, and is, one of my greatest role models; she and my mother are women that I aspire to be every day.
+My grandma was a no-nonsense, infinitely loving, strong, God-centered woman who played the piano better than anyone.
+It was always a treat getting to hear her play the piano after an evening dinner at my grandparent's house.
+As a kid, I knew she was good, but I didn't understand just how good.

 your dreams...or simply just ring the bell.